zaboople/techknow/k8s-kubernetes/General.md

 kubectl delete -f myfile.yml
 ```

-Note that yaml files can have many objects delimited by a "---" on a line by itself between objects
+Note that yaml files can have many objects delimited by a "---" on a line by itself between objects!

-## Primary things in a yaml
+Primary things in a yaml:
 ```
     apiVersion: [ What it says, usually "v1"]
     kind: [Resource type, like "Pod"]